eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 4.3.1 Overview

 Figure 2 below gives an overview of the architecture of the EUDI Wallet ecosystem and its components.
-In comparison to Figure 1, this figure presents more detail on the composition of a Wallet Unit and its interfaces to other entities, in particular Relying Party Instances.
-The shown components of a Wallet Unit are described in [Section 4.3.2](#432-components-of-a-wallet-unit).
-For a description of the other entities, please refer to [Chapter 3](#3-eudi-wallet-ecosystem).
+In comparison to Figure 1, this figure presents more detail on the composition of a Wallet Unit and its interfaces to other entities.
+The depicted components of a Wallet Unit are described in [Section 4.3.2](#432-components-of-a-wallet-unit), while the interfaces are described in [Section 4.3.3](#433-wallet-unit-interfaces-and-protocols).
+The other entities shown in the figure were already described in [Chapter 3](#3-eudi-wallet-ecosystem).

 ![Figure 2](media/Figure_2_High-Level_Architecture.jpeg) <!-- <img src="Figure_2_High-Level_Architecture.jpeg" style="width="6.195290901137358in" height="6.5597200349956255in" /> -->